The pleasure and the pain of the accessible smart home

 One such person is Todd Stabelfeldt, who became a quadriplegic after an accidental shooting as a child severed his spinal cord.
 He recently told Chiara Sottile of NBC News about how Apple’s Home app for iOS makes getting around his home a more accessible and more independent experience.

-Stabelfeldt uses Siri and Switch Control (a feature available on IOS, macOS, and tvOS) to aid him in doing things like open his garage door and draw the window shades using his mouth.
+Stabelfeldt uses Siri and Switch Control (a feature available on iOS, macOS, and tvOS) to aid him in doing things like open his garage door and draw the window shades using his mouth.

 “HomeKit and Switch Control and Siri have given me a lot of value and a lot of opportunities to demonstrate that I’m a quality man and I’m a man of integrity,” Stabelfeldt told NBC News.
 “To get up every day and go to work: Everybody’s valuable, everybody has worth, everybody should have the opportunity to demonstrate it.”

-You can see Stabelfeldt’s smart home in action by watching this video (Apple released this month as part of its efforts to celebrate Global Accessibility Awareness Day).
+You can see Stabelfeldt’s smart home in action by watching this video Apple released this month as part of its efforts to celebrate Global Accessibility Awareness Day.
 The video, titled “The Quadfather,” shows Stabelfeldt, along with his wife, at home making preparations for a dinner party with friends.

 Stabelfeldt’s story is a perfect example of the upside smart home tech has for the disabled.
 Most importantly, it shows home automation has relevance that goes beyond convenience or wow factor.
-The emotional benefits are important as well, in terms of independence and self-esteem.
+The emotional benefits are important, as well, in terms of independence and self-esteem.
 For people with disabilities, the emotional boon one gets from feeling empowered through assistive technology is as valuable, if not more so, than the pragmatism behind getting a job done.

 Aside from the obvious technical challenges that come with any piece of technology, there is one significant hurdle on the path to home automation bliss that’s worth keeping in mind.